psathyrella/partis/docs/plotting.md

 MDS takes each family (as a cluster in 400-odd dimensional sequence/hamming distance space) and squishes it out into two dimensions, choosing axes such as to maximize how squished out the family gets, while as nearly as possible preserving each inter-sequence distance from the real, 400-odd dimensional space.
 Note that we use the [bios2mds R package](https://cran.r-project.org/web/packages/bios2mds/bios2mds.pdf), and ambiguous bases are *not* treated correctly, i.e. Ns show up as mutations (at least we can't figure out how to change this).
 While there is no easy biological interpretation for the various directions on these plots, they do a good job of giving, at a glance, an overview of the basic structure of each family.
-Both the inferred naive sequence and consensus sequence for each cluster are shown as red points on these plots (as are any queries specified with `--queries-to-include`), and the SHM rate of each sequence is given by its transparency (darker is more mutated).
+Both the inferred naive sequence and consensus sequence for each cluster are shown as red points on these plots (as are any queries specified with `--queries-to-include` or `--queries-to-include-fname`), and the SHM rate of each sequence is given by its transparency (darker is more mutated).
 So in cases where dots get uniformly less transparent as they get further from the red naive dot, this tells you that the dimension reduction is not losing very much information.
 In cases where the plots are, on the other hand, uniformly speckled all over, the sequences are distributed more evenly across the 400-odd dimensional space (i.e. there wasn't a way to squish down to two dimensions without losing lots of information).
 The plot title shows the family's zero-based, size-sorted index and size (matching the numbers on the right side of the slug plots).